 Japanese skinship, food and communion with kami

-I have very strong dietary, emotional and other "skinship" bonds with Japanese customs.
+I have ardent dietary, emotional and other featured "skinship" bonds with Japanese customs and formalities.
 My mother died when I was still more or less a child.
-Afterwards I began to live with a Japanese American family in Diamond Bar, California.
-So my second mother was Japanese.
-That's where it started.
+Afterwards I began to live with a Japanese American family in Diamond Bar.
+In this way, my second mother was Japanese.
+This is where it started.

 Focusing on food, I suppose in ancient agrarian times the Japanese were essentially vegetarian subsisting primarily on rice and preserved vegetables.
 Consumption of meat, fish or any sort of animal by-product was probably rare.
-Bauddha instilled morality was also likely well in place.
-But as the islands were abundant in enzyme-rich forest herbs and other items, the Japanese used these materials to develop incredibly creative and subtle ways of nutritionally enhancing and flavoring their food.
-Such patterns of food preparation and eating were furthermore seen as a means for people to unite themselves with the numinous qualities of nature (and thought) through a kind of ontic absorption with and in the presence of spirits of locality traditionally conceived as kami.
+Bauddha instilled morality was also likely well in place, and as the islands were abundant in enzyme-rich forest herbs and other items the Japanese used these materials to develop incredibly creative and subtle ways of nutritionally enhancing and flavoring their food.
+Such patterns of food preparation and eating were furthermore seen as a means for people uniting themselves with numinous qualities of nature and thought through a kind of ontic absorption, both with and in the presence of local spirits traditionally conceived as kami.

-Later as an undergraduate student of philosophy I studied with Professor Floyd H. Ross who had lived in Japan as a Fulbright Scholar and wrote his influential study titled Shinto, The Way of Japan (1965).
+Later as an undergraduate student of philosophy I studied with Professor Floyd H. Ross who had lived in Japan on several Fulbright Scholarship periods and wrote an influential study titled, Shinto: The Way of Japan (1965).

 No comments: